MicrosoftDocs/power-platform/power-platform/admin/security/overview.md

 ### Power Platform Premium infrastructure

 Power Platform Premium offers access to a set of connectors as a premium offering.
 The Power Platform authors are not restricted in the use of these connectors but users of an app are.
 These connectors include, for instance, Dataverse and Microsoft SQL Azure.
-End users of a Power App must have the correct license to access these premium connectors.
-The Power Platform Back-end service determines if a user has access to premium connectors or not.
+End users of an app created using Power Apps must have the correct license to access these premium connectors.
+The Power Platform back-end service determines if a user has access to premium connectors or not.

 ### Mobile